anjackson/codex/content/foundations/the-village.md

 Digital preservation is built on borderlands.
 On one side, the rapidly evolving _new world_ of modern information technology.
 On the other, the _ancient land_ of cultural heritage, of libraries and archives.

-To work on digital preservation is to build a bridge between these worlds; to help each understand the other; to find common purpose and help both sides learn to build together.
-As the go-between, you must be the one to learn both languages.
-You will be the messenger, and we all know the dangers of being the messenger when the news is bad.
+To work on digital preservation is to build a bridge between these worlds; to help each understand the other; to find common purpose; to help both sides learn to build together.
+As the go-between, you will learn both languages.
+You will be the messenger.
+And we all know the dangers of being the messenger when the news is bad.

-Living across two worlds can feel very lonely.
+Living across two worlds can be lonely.
+So above all else, you must find support, and be supported.
+Your managers will likely come from one of the two worlds, rather than growing up on the border, so may not perceive the risks.
+If they don't, and they don't help you fight and fight the loneliness, they do not deserve your labour.

-So, above all else, you must find support, and be supported by your manager.
-They will likely come from one of the two worlds, rather than growing up on the border, so may not perceive the risks.
-If they don't, and they don't help you fight the loneliness, they do not deserve your labour.
+**n.b. add something on Vocational Awe** [Vocational Awe and Librarianship: The Lies We Tell Ourselves](http://www.inthelibrarywiththeleadpipe.org/2018/vocational-awe/)

-If management has your back, there's some more good news: there are a _lot_ of people like you.
+If your managers will help you reach out, you'll find you are not alone.

 ## Kin